-2.43 Safeguarding Disabled Children
+Safeguarding Disabled Children

-Disabled children have exactly the same human rights to be safe from abuse and neglect, to be protected from harm and achieve Every Child Matters outcomes as non-disabled children.
+Disabled children have exactly the same human rights to be safe from abuse and neglect, to be protected from harm and achieve Every Child Matters outcomes as nondisabled children.

-Disabled children do however require additional action.
+Disabled children do, however, require additional action.
 This is because they experience greater risks as a result of negative attitudes and 'created vulnerability'.
 This may lead to disabled children having unequal access to services and resources, and because they may have additional needs relating to physical, sensory, cognitive and/ or communication impairment.

 At Five Rivers, we will ensure that our disabled children are listened to and responded to appropriately where they have concerns regarding abuse.
-In order to do this, we will ensure that our staff and volunteers receive the relevant training to raise awareness and have access to specialist staff in the event they have concerns regarding the abuse of a disabled child.
+In order to do this, where appropriate, we will ensure that our staff receive any required training to raise awareness and have access to specialist staff in the event they have concerns regarding the abuse of a disabled child.

-2.44 Private Fostering
+Private Fostering

 Private fostering occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
 A child is not privately fostered if the person caring for and accommodating them has done so for less than 28 days and does not intend to do so for longer.
 Such arrangements may come to the attention of school staff through the normal course of their interaction, and promotion of learning activities, with children.
 Where a member of staff or volunteer at a school or college identifies that a private fostering arrangement is planned, or is in place, this should be raised with the designated safeguarding lead (or deputy).
 The school should then notify the local authority to allow the local authority to check the arrangement is suitable and safe for the child.
+REF DfE statutory guidance Children Act 1989 Private fostering for comprehensive which gives guidance on private fostering.

-2.45 Confidentiality and Sharing Information
+Confidentiality and Sharing Information